New Construction & Major Renovations

 Incentives, ideas and expertise for building energy efficiency into every project.

 Everyone is looking for value more than ever these days.
-We can help you create that value—and long-lasting energy savings—in all your project designs.
-We can even show you how to offset the incremental construction and design service costs associated with the inclusion of more energy-efficient equipment and systems.
-Engage with us early (during concept and early schematic design) to take advantage of the widest range of pathways options.
+We can help you create that value—and long-lasting energy savings and minimize carbon emissions—in all your project designs.
+We can show you how to optimize your building's energy use and offset the incremental construction costs associated with the including energy-efficient equipment and systems that do not use fossil fuels.
+Engage with us early (during concept and schematic design) to take advantage of the widest range of pathway options.

-Whether your project is large or small, National Grid offers a range of paths you can take to elevate building performance, comfort, health and, of course, long-term energy savings:
+Whether your project is large or small, National Grid offers a range of paths you can take to elevate building performance, carbon reduction, comfort, health and, of course, long-term energy savings:

 Focuses on design as well as post occupancy energy use intensity (EUI)** outcomes

-- Solutions for buildings 20,000 square feet or greater that engage early in schematic design
+- Solutions for buildings 10,000 square feet or greater that engage early in design (schematic or design development)

-- Comprehensive technical expertise and financial incentives for zero net energy (ZNE), ZNE ready, very low EUI* and passive house projects
+- Comprehensive technical expertise and financial incentives for zero net energy (ZNE), ZNE ready, and very low EUI** projects

 - Solutions for buildings 50,000 square feet or greater that engage before the end of design development